Angold-4/os/docs/lectures/6FS.md

 Xv6 solves the problem of crashes during file-system operations with a simple form of **logging**, which is originally coming out of the database world, and a lot of file systems using logging these days, one of the reason it is popular because it ia a very principled solution.

 **An xv6 system call does not directly write the on-disk file system data structures.
-Instead, it places a description of all the disk writes it wishes to make in a log on the disk, once the system call has logged all of its writes, it writes a special commit record to the disk indicating that the log contains a complete operation.** At that point the system the system call copies the writes to the on-disk file system data structures and finally erase the log on disk.
+Instead, it places a description of all the disk writes it wishes to make in a log on disk, once the system call has logged all of its writes, it writes a special commit record to the disk indicating that the log contains a complete operation.** At that point the system the system call copies the writes to the on-disk file system data structures and finally erase the log on disk.

 ### iii.
 Log Design
 ```c